Integralist/gist-archiver/README.md

 <description> #<tag1> #<tag2>
 ```

-So a real example might be gist whose description looks like this:
+So a real example might be a gist whose description looks like this:

 ```
 structured logging #go #logs